bacdillon/AutomationPlayground/UiPath/Medical Equipment Maintenance & Calibration/README.md

 ## 1. Project Overview

-TThe solution automates the monitoring of equipment maintenance and calibration schedules.
+The solution automates the monitoring of equipment maintenance and calibration schedules.
 Instead of relying on staff to manually review spreadsheets or dashboards, a UiPath robot checks equipment records against defined business rules and automatically sends notifications when maintenance or calibration is due or overdue.

 ## 2. Business Context